CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/SNMP-Server-Set-and-Unset-Commands.md

 Configures the SNMP read-only community string for SNMP requests.

-Cumulus Linux disables snmpd authentication for SNMPv1 and SNMPv2c by default.
-To enable authentication, provide a password (community string) for SNMPv1 or SNMPv2c environments so that the snmpd daemon can respond to requests.
+Cumulus Linux disables SNMP authentication for SNMPv1 and SNMPv2c by default.
+To enable authentication, provide a password (community string) for SNMPv1 or SNMPv2c environments so that the `snmpd` daemon can respond to requests.
 By default, this provides access to the full OID tree for such requests, regardless of their source.
-Cumulus Linux does not set a default password so snmpd does not respond to any requests that arrive unless you set the read-only community password.
+Cumulus Linux does not set a default password so `snmpd` does not respond to any requests that arrive unless you set the read-only community password.

 - - -